An Introduction to Geometric Topology: Measure theory

 The sets $X_J$ form a countable partition of $X$ into Borel sets and every $X_J$ is equipped with a measure $\mu_J = \mu_j|_{X_j}$ for any $j\in J$.
 Define $\mu$ by setting

 on any Borel $S\subset X$. \end{proof}

 When $X$ is a reasonable space some hypothesis may be dropped.

-\begin{prop} If $X$ is paracompact and separable, Proposition \ref{ricoprimento:prop} holds for any open covering $\{U_i\}_{i\in I}$. \end{prop} \begin{proof} By paracompactness and separability the open covering $\{U_i\}$ has a refinement that is locally finite and countable: apply Proposition \ref{ricoprimento:prop} to get a unique measure $\mu$.
+\begin{prop} If $X$ is paracompact and separable, Proposition \ref{ricoprimento:prop} holds for any open covering $\{U_i\}_{i\in I}$. \end{prop} \begin{proof} By paracompactness and separability the open covering $\{U_i\}$ has a refinement that is locally finite and countable: apply Proposition \ref{ricoprimento:prop} to the refinement to get a measure $\mu$.
 To prove that indeed $\mu|_{U_i} = \mu_i$ apply Proposition \ref{ricoprimento:prop} again to the covering of $U_i$ given by the refinement. \end{proof}